welvet/SillyTavern-MessageSummarize/README.md

 ### Improved Summarization
-- This extension reworks how memory is stored by summarizing each message individually.
+- This extension reworks how memory is stored by summarizing each message individually, rather than all at once.
 - Summaries are injected into the prompt at two levels: short-term memory and long-term memory.
 - Short term memory rotates out the most recent message summaries automatically.
 - Long-term memory stores summaries of manually-marked messages beyond the short-term memory.

 Pros:
-- Summarizing message individually gets more accurate summaries, less likely to miss details.
+- Summarizing messages individually gets more accurate summaries, less likely to miss details.
 - Short-term memory guarantees that relevant info is always available from the most recent messages, but goes away once reaching the desired limit.
 - Long-term memory allows you to choose which details are important to remember, keeping them available for longer, up to a separate limit.
 - Summarization occurs automatically after a message is generated, so if your model generates faster than you read you'll never have to wait.